fathilarham/document-validator-app/README.md

 ## Document Validator App
-An app to create digital signature from documents especially for certificate.
+An app to create digital signature for documents especially for certificate.

 ## How to use
 1. Clone this repository.